BRITE-REU/programming-workshops/source/workshops/01_linux_bash_scc/bash_scripting.rst

 Conditional statements
 ---------------------------

 Play with the scripts below.
 Do you understand what they are doing?
-If you don't understand, make sure to test them out and/or ask us questions!
+If you don't understand, make sure to test them out and ask us questions!

 1. ``if`` statements